 Regular attendance in school is necessary for a student to make adequate academic progress.
-When a child is absent, parents, guardians, or other persons who have control of a child enrolled in the school district should follow the local school rules to report reasons for absences.
-Georgia law requires that after any student accrues five (5) days of unexcused absences in a given school year, the parent/guardian, or other person who has control or charge of said child shall be guilty of a misdemeanor and subject to fines, imprisonment, community service, or any combination of these penalties.
+When a child is absent, parents, guardians, or other persons who have control of a child enrolled in the school district should follow the local school rules to report reasons for absences, All absences should be documented with a doctor's note or parent note.
+Parent notes are limited to a maximum of three (3) per semester.
+Georgia law requires that after any student accrues 10 (10) days of unexcused absences in a given school year, the parent/guardian, or other person who has control or charge of said child shall be guilty of a misdemeanor and subject to fines, imprisonment, community service, or any combination of these penalties.
 OCGA § 20-2-690.1 (b).